-A Dubai resident reported multiple dangerous potholes on a local road in Dubai.
-The damaged stretch posed a serious risk to motorists, forcing vehicles to slow down and carefully maneuver around the uneven surface.
+A Dubai resident reported multiple dangerous potholes on a local road.
+The damaged stretch posed a serious risk to motorists, forcing vehicles to slow down and carefully manoeuvre around the uneven surface.
 In many cities around the world, such complaints often result in long delays.
 In Dubai, however, the response was immediate.

-Soon after the complaint was filed, teams from the Roads and Transport Authority arrived at the site and began repair work without delay.
-Instead of leaving drivers to manage on their own, several workers were positioned on both ends of the road to guide traffic and ensure safety while repairs were underway.
+Soon after the citizen filed the complaint, teams from the Roads and Transport Authority arrived at the site and began repair work without delay.
+Instead of leaving drivers to manage on their own, the authority positioned several workers on both ends of the road to guide traffic and ensure safety while repairs were underway.
 Vehicles continued to move cautiously as the work progressed in an organized manner.

 An Indian entrepreneur living in Dubai documented the entire process in a video shared on Instagram.
 The video quickly gained attention.
-He explained that one of his friends had reported the potholes and expressed surprise at how fast the authorities responded.
+He explained that one of his friends had reported the potholes and felt surprised at how quickly the authorities responded.
 As he recorded the scene around 12:30 p.m., he showed cars navigating the damaged area while workers efficiently coordinated traffic.

 “It’s not like they’ve left it up to the public to figure out their way around,” he explained.
 “There are 2–3 guys coordinating traffic while the roadwork is going on.”

 By early afternoon, the pace of the work became even more impressive.
-At around 1:30 PM, the video showed that the potholes had already been filled with gravel, and a road roller was actively smoothing the surface.
-Fresh materials were being laid down, and the damaged section was quickly taking shape.
+At around 1:30 PM, the video showed that workers had already filled the potholes with gravel, and a road roller was actively smoothing the surface.
+Workers were laying down fresh materials, and the damaged section was quickly taking shape.

-“I don’t even think it’ll take till evening,” Nagpal can be heard saying in the video.
-“At this pace, it’ll be done in the next one or two hours.”
+“I don’t even think it’ll take till evening,” Nagpal says in the video.
+“At this pace, they’ll finish it in the next one or two hours.”

-By around 2:00 PM, the road was fully repaired and freshly painted.
+By around 2:00 PM, workers had fully repaired and freshly painted the road.
 The entrepreneur recorded the finished stretch, pointing out people standing on the side of the road watching the process in disbelief.

 “And if you see, there are so many people standing on the side, watching how it has been done.
 Because this is unbelievable.
-Usually, this could take up to 1 or 2 or 3 weeks or maybe months.
+Usually, this could take up to 1, 2 or 3 weeks or maybe months.
 This is just done in a few hours.
 It is 4.30 right now.
-Road is done and operational.
-It has been painted as well.
+Workers have finished the road and made it operational.
+They have painted it as well.
 This is Dubai.
 This is why everyone loves Dubai.
 It is like nothing happened, but everything is done,” he said in the video.

 By 4:30 PM, the workers had completed their task, removed the barricades, and reopened the road to traffic.
 Vehicles began flowing smoothly again, with no visible sign of the earlier damage.